Richard Foreman: Ontological-Hysteric Incubator

-The Ontological-Hysteric Theater prides itself on nurturing the talents of young and emerging theater practitioners.
-According to their website, "the OHT was a starting point for many artists making their mark in New York City and internationally including David Herskovitz, Artistic Director of Target Margin Theater, Damon Keily Artistic Director of American Theater in Chicago, Radiohole, Elevator Repair Service, Pavol Liska, NTUSA, as well as Richard Maxwell, Sophie Haviland, Bob Cucuzza, DJ Mendel, Ken Nintzle and Young Jean Lee."
+The Ontological-Hysteric Theater prided itself on nurturing the talents of young and emerging theater practitioners.
+According to their website, "the Ontological-Hysteric Theater Incubator was a starting point for many artists making their mark in New York City and internationally; including David Herskovitz, Artistic Director of Target Margin Theater, Damon Keily, Artistic Director of American Theater in Chicago, Radiohole, Elevator Repair Service, Pavol Liska, NTUSA, as well as Richard Maxwell, Sophie Haviland, Bob Cucuzza, DJ Mendel, Ken Nintzle and Young Jean Lee."

-In 1993, OHT began their emerging artists program by initiating the Blueprint Series for emerging directors.
+In 1993, The Ontological-Hysteric Theater began their emerging artists program by initiating the Blueprint Series for emerging directors.
 In 2005, OHT reorganized their emerging artists program under the name INCUBATOR, "creating a series of linked programs to provide young theater artists with resources and support to develop process-oriented, original theatrical productions."
-The INCUBATOR programs include a residency program, two annual music festivals, a regular concert series, a serial work-in-progress program called Short Form, and roundtables and salons.
+The INCUBATOR programs include a residency program, two annual music festivals, a regular concert series, a serial work-in-progress program called Short Form, and round tables and salons.
 The program received an OBIE grant in 2010.

 Collaborations and work outside of the Ontological-Hysteric Theatre

-Foreman's work has been primarily produced by and performed at the Ontological-Hysteric Theater in New York, though he has gained acclaim as director for such productions as Bertolt Brecht's The Threepenny Opera at Lincoln Center and the premiere of Suzan-Lori Parks's Venus at the Public Theater.
+Foreman's work has been primarily produced by and performed at the Ontological-Hysteric Theater in New York, though he also directed such productions as Bertolt Brecht's The Threepenny Opera at Lincoln Center and the premiere of Suzan-Lori Parks's Venus at the Public Theater.

 Stage productions

-Foreman's plays have been co-produced by The New York Shakespeare Festival, La Mama Theatre, The Wooster Group, the Festival d'Autumn in Paris and the Vienna Festival.
+Foreman's plays have been co-produced by The New York Shakespeare Festival, La Mama Theatre, The Wooster Group, Patrick Kennedy, the Festival d'Automne in Paris and the Vienna Festival.
 Foreman has collaborated (as librettist and stage director) with composer Stanley Silverman on eight music theater pieces produced by The Music Theater Group and The New York City Opera.
-He has also directed and designed many classical productions with major theaters around the world including, The Threepenny Opera, The Golem and plays by Václav Havel, Botho Strauss, and Suzan-Lori Parks for The New York Shakespeare Festival, Die Fledermaus at the Paris Opera, Don Giovanni at the Opera de Lille, Philip Glass's Fall of the House of Usher at the American Repertory Theater and The Maggio Musicale in Florence, Woyzeck at Hartford Stage Company, Molière's Don Juan at the Guthrie Theater and The New York Shakespeare Festival, Kathy Acker's Birth of the Poet at the Brooklyn Academy of Music and the RO theater in Rotterdam, Gertrude Stein's Doctor Faustus Lights the Lights at the Autumn Festivals in Berlin and Paris.
+He has also directed and designed many classical productions with major theaters around the world including, The Threepenny Opera, The Golem and plays by Václav Havel, Botho Strauss, and Suzan-Lori Parks for The New York Shakespeare Festival, Die Fledermaus at the Paris Opera, Don Giovanni at the Opéra de Lille, Philip Glass's Fall of the House of Usher at the American Repertory Theater and The Maggio Musicale Fiorentino in Florence, Woyzeck at Hartford Stage Company, Molière's Don Juan at the Guthrie Theater and The New York Shakespeare Festival, Kathy Acker's Birth of the Poet at the Brooklyn Academy of Music and the RO theater in Rotterdam, Gertrude Stein's Doctor Faustus Lights the Lights at the Autumn Festivals in Berlin and Paris.

+In 2024, The Wooster Group staged a new interpretation, with Foreman's permission, of Symphony of Rats.
+Since 2014, British director Patrick Kennedy has staged a number of Foreman works, including a 2019 season of 3 plays at New Wimbledon Theatre.
+Kennedy’s most recent adaptation of Foreman was at New Theatre in Sydney in 2024 with Sophia=(Wisdom) Part 3: The Cliffs.